 The history and impact of electricity deregulation

-Alberta initiated the move to deregulate the electricity market at the wholesale and resale level in 1996, following the adoption of the Electric Utility Act in 1995, and following the deregulation of the natural gas market.
-This allowed a level playing field to be created between all electricity generators, and it improved the opportunity for a competitive market—which would mean lower and more competitive rates and rate plans for consumers.
+Alberta initiated the move to deregulate the electricity market at the wholesale and resale level in 1996, following the adoption of the Electric Utility Act in 1995, and following the deregulation of the natural gas market in 1985.
+This allowed for a level playing field between all electricity generators, and it improved the opportunity for a competitive market—which would mean lower and more competitive rates and rate plans for consumers.

 It was (and still is) a controversial change to the way the market was structured, but while the change did contribute to the spike in wholesale electricity prices between 1999 and 2000, it also contributed to the introduction of energy payment rebates, incentives—and the increase in new generator capacity (from 2500 MW to 5200 MW) between 1998 and 2002, which allowed the wholesale spot price to fall back to 1999 levels by 2002.
 In other words, much of the current shape of the Alberta economy has the deregulation of the energy market to thank, at least in part; however, that isn’t the most important effect of energy deregulation: as a result, many Albertans now also have access to the lowest electricity rates in Calgary.